hashgraph/hedera-mirror-node/docs/design/topic-custom-fees.md

 #### EntityRecordItemListener

-Make the following changes to `insertAssessedCustomFees()`
+- Make the following changes to `insertAssessedCustomFees()`

   - Process assessed custom fees in transaction record if tokens is enabled in `PersistProperties` or if it's a `ConsensusSubmitMessage` transaction or if it's a `CryptoTransfer` transaction whose parent is a `ConsensusSubmitMessage` transaction

+- Serialize individual `TransactionBody.max_custom_fees` elements and save as a collection of byte arrays in `buildTransaction`

 #### Transaction Handlers